Who opposed the Confederacy?The Union opposed the Confederacy in the Civil War. The Union was the North and the Confederacy was the South.

 The Union or Federal forces opposed the Confederacy.

-What opposed the confederacy during the civil war?
+the union opposed the confederacy in the civil war.

 Supporting the Confederacy would have led to outright war with the United States.
 It would have also caused labor issues, since the industrial workers sympathized with the slaves and were openly opposed to slavery, and some threatened to leave their jobs rather than support the slave holding Confederacy.

 The major issue was whether to secede and join the Confederacy.
 Houston opposed and lost his presidency over it.

 In the American Civil War, the two opposed forces were the Union (also known as the North) and the Confederacy (also known as the South).

 For a time during the Civil War, the United States was no longer.
 It was divided into two countries with two primary governments: the Confederacy consisted of southern states that supported slavery; the Union was comprised of northern states that opposed it.
 Jefferson Davis was the President of The Confederacy; Abraham Lincoln the President of the Union.
 General Robert E. Lee's surrender ended the war and the government of the Confederacy.
 The states rejoined to become the United States of America again.